gregfox0681/BookCatalog/README.md

 Click on **Authorize** button and then close the popup.

-Now, you can attempt to execute the methods within the SurveyController.
-By clicking on the respective SurveyController method, if your token is valid, the method will return the expected result values.
+Now, you can attempt to execute the methods within the LibrariesController.
+By clicking on the respective LibrariesController method, if your token is valid, the method will return the expected result values.
 Conversely, if the token is invalid, an "Unauthorized" error will be encountered.

 ![image](https://github.com/farzadniknam/JWTAuth/assets/45637787/1fb7ff0d-75ea-4556-b5ba-d007881fa6ca)